 Unlike pretty much all others, it has vitamin K2 built-in as well.
 You get 136 mcg per drop, which is a tiny bit over 100% of the RDA for an adult male.

 The drops also include coconut oil and olive oil, which provide the fats you need to absorb the vitamins effectively.

-Overall this is my personal favorite of the ones on the list.
 It’s convenient, reasonably priced, and gives you everything you might need all in a few drops.